UndefinedYara/trill-desktop/README.md

     ```
 3.  **Set up Firebase:**
     - Create a Firebase project.
-    - Generate a service account key and save it as `src/lib/firebase/service-account.json`.
+    - Generate a service account key
+    - Encode it into base64
+    - Include the encoded string into your local environment variables (see .env.example)
 4.  **Seed the database:**
     ```bash
-    npm run seed -- --write
+    npx tsx scripts/seed/seed.ts
     ```
 5.  **Run the development server:**
     ```bash